diffix/reference/docs/recommendations.md

 | 1                 | 1234          |      10.0 | Cinema ticket        |
 | null              | 1234          |       540 | Airline ticket       |
 | 1                 | null          | 198999.99 | Space shuttle ticket |

+### Risk of too many AID columns

+One shouldn't go overboard when configuring AIDs.
+Columns that stand a good chance of not being unique (like a surname or [birth date](https://en.wikipedia.org/wiki/Birthday_problem)) could very well cause over-flattening, larger noise values than would be necessary, and unnecessary suppression of values.

+A database that is large enough might also encounter values being recycled.
+An example could be phone numbers which can see reuse if abandoned by a subscriber.

+While the strength of the anonymization is unlikely to be reduced by specifying too many AID columns, it is likely that both the data quality and runtime characteristics will suffer unnecessarily.